thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

  * improved stability while plugin is a symlink (activation hook now works)
  * updated the options pages with a tabbed view
  * fixed some translation issues
+ * added screenshots to convince you it's a good plugin ;-)

 = Version 1.0 alpha 3 =
  * internationalisation support (i18n, english and french)